sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

     Click the **link icon** next to the **Value** field to display the Object Browser and double click `HouseNumber` to set it as the first part of the binding. **Don't click OK as you will set second part of the binding too.**

     <!-- border -->![MDK](img-1.13.gif)

-    >Be careful not to select `HouseNumber` from `Address (ESPM.Address)`, final expression should be as per above animation.

     Now, set second part of the binding.